 Let’s take a look at the new Java 20 features and what value they bring to Java development.

-Java 20 Features
+New Features in Java 20

 This short-term Java release will be supported for six months following the September 20, 2022 release of JDK 19.
 We anticipate the long-term support (LTS) release of Java 21, due in September, to provide even greater updates backed by years of support.
 Until then, let’s dive into what’s new in JDK 20.

 Seven features have been officially marked for the Java 20 release, including: virtual threads, a vector API proposal, structured concurrency, scoped values, a foreign function and memory API, record patterns, pattern matching for switch statements and expressions, and a vector API proposal.

 New Java features can mean additional time spent on redeploys and restarts.
 Discover how much development time you could save with JRebel.